concept-not-found/patcom/README.md

   const match<T, R>: (value: T) => (...clauses: Matcher<R>) => R | undefined
   ```

-  Returns a matched value for the first clause that matches, or `undefined` if all are unmatched. `match` is to be used as a top level expression and is not composable.
+  Returns a matched value for the first clause that matches, or `undefined` if all are unmatched. `match` is to be used as a top-level expression and is not composable.
 To create a matcher composed of clauses use [`oneOf`](#oneof).
   <details>
   <summary>Example</summary>